karesztrk/astro-baseline-status/README.md

 ## Advantages

-- Bring your own style
+- 💅 An Bring your own style
-- Use your own images
+- 📷 An Use your own images